Does THCV Get You High? What Are the Benefits of THCV?

-Like any other substance, too much is never a good option as it can lead to unwanted, overwhelming side effects.
+Like any other substance, too much is never a good option, as it can lead to unwanted, overwhelming side effects.
 From some users’ experiences, it might be concluded that if you consume too much THCV, you could experience dry mouth and drowsiness.
-But overall, it is quite a safe compound with no major side effects ever been reported in the few human studies that exist so far.
+But overall, it is quite a safe compound with no major side effects ever reported in the few human studies that exist so far.

 Strains Containing High THCV Levels

 Due to its low levels in cannabis plants, THCV is not commonly found in strains and often occurs in trace amounts.
 It is best to do your research before purchasing any cannabis products to determine which ones are most appropriate for your needs.